Locations:

 Is NUT carcinoma curable?

 There isn’t a cure for NUT carcinoma.
 It’s a fast-growing cancer that often spreads to other parts of your body quickly.
 On average, people receiving treatment live about 10 months following diagnosis.
-For every 10 people diagnosed with NUT carcinoma two to three live for two years.
+For every 10 people diagnosed with NUT carcinoma, 2 to 3 live for two or more years.

 As with any cancer, many factors shape your prognosis, or the likely outcome of your cancer with treatment.
 Your prognosis depends on where the tumor is located and whether your healthcare provider can remove it entirely with surgery or radiation.
-Some studies show that the type of gene that fuses with NUTm1 also plays a role in prognosis.
+The type of gene that fuses with NUTm1 also plays a role in your prognosis.

 Your healthcare provider will explain treatment goals based on your diagnosis.

-Ask your healthcare provider if they can connect you with palliative care resources.
-Palliative care professionals can help you manage the new demands this diagnosis will place on your life.
+Ask your provider whether you’re a candidate for a clinical trial, and see if they can connect you with palliative care resources.
+Palliative care professionals can help you manage the demands of having cancer.
 This includes managing chemotherapy and radiation side effects.
-It also includes managing responsibilities of everyday life that don’t always stop with a cancer diagnosis.
+They can also help you handle the responsibilities of everyday life.

 Advertisement